BROWSE HAWAII TRAVEL GUIDE

 Wailua Falls Kauai HawaiiThere are incredible waterfalls all over Kauai, but many of them are remote and require strenuous hikes or even an air tour to view.
 However, Wailua Falls is both gorgeous and easy to access.
 It will look familiar if you ever watched Fantasy Island – it appears in the opening credits!

 Wailua is a short drive from Lihue, the second largest town on Kauai.
 The access road ends at a parking lot located close to the overlooks.
-It’s a great choice if you have little kids, elderly travellers, or disabled people touring with you because the access is so good.
+It’s a great choice if you have little kids or adults with mobility needs touring with you because the access is so good.
 For the more adventurous, there are hiking trails to the bottom of the falls, though the going can get slippery.

 One tip: schedule your visit for a time when no cruise ships are in port.
 The easy accessibility makes Wailua Falls a popular destination for port excursions, so it gets crowded.